VIBTOBIlab/DecoNFlow/README.md

 > **NOTE** For more information, please refer to the [docs](docs/README.md).

 Now you can run the NextFlow (>=23.10.1) pipeline.
 You need to allocate at least 8 CPUs and 16 GB of RAM to make the pipeline running.
-When running the pipeline, you need to specify the at least one tool to use (e.g. `--cibersort`).
+When running the pipeline, you need to specify the at least one deconvolution tool to use (e.g. `--meth_atlas`).
+If you specify a reference-based deconvolution tool, also a DMR selection approach needs to be specified (e.g. `--DMRselection DMRfinder`).
 The pipeline can also be run using the flag `--benchmark`.
 In this case, it will run all the tools included in the pipeline, however several files need to be specified (please refer to the [documentation](./docs/usage.md)).
 If you want to run the pipeline using UXM, refer to the [documentation](./docs/usage.md).

 You can run the pipeline using docker profile: